sellmeadog/sellmeadog/apps/kenniejaydavis/blog/src/content/blog/wrong-answers-are-okay/index.md

 ---
 title: Wrong Answers Are Okay
 date: 2022-02-03T12:00:00
 description: Cunningham's Law states "the best way to get the right answer on the internet is not to ask a question; it's to post the wrong answer."
-Chances are I will be posting wrong answers on this blog in hopes that together we can arrive at correct ones.
+I started this blog knowing I will be posting wrong answers in hopes that together we can find the right answers.
 ---

 [Ward Cunningham](https://en.wikipedia.org/wiki/Ward_Cunningham), developer of the first [wiki](https://en.wikipedia.org/wiki/Wiki), observed that people are much more willing to correct a wrong answer than they are to answer a question.
 This observation led to his namesake law: